cipherprime/WeveTraveledWebsite/content/xtra/behind.md

 2. ![Typtic Painting in Progress]

 # Sigils and Painting
-Each large pieces was printed with archival ink then hand-embelished with their respective sigil's.
-These sigil's represent the mood and spirit of each world these game elements are encountered in *Auditorium Duet*.
-Here you can see Sean Marorana from Indy Hall Arts taking a look at our tryptic during it's initial painting process.
+Each large piece was printed with archival ink then hand-embellished with their respective sigils.
+These sigils represent the mood and spirit of each world these game elements are encountered in *Auditorium Duet*.
+Here you can see Sean Martorana from Indy Hall Arts taking a look at our tryptic during its initial painting process.

 ***